Practical guide for Indian buyers and sellers

 Safe Online Transactions

 Online fraud in India costs crores every year.
 Most of it is preventable.
-This guide covers everything you need to know to transact safely — and how escrow eliminates the biggest risks entirely.
+This guide covers everything you need to know to transact safely — and how payment protection eliminates the biggest risks entirely.

 Why online transactions are risky in India